joseph-fantuzzi/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?

+   The DOM is the document object model which acts as a tree structure where each node is an object representing a part of the HTML document.

 2. What is an event?

+   An event is an action that happens to an HTML element.
+When the user or browser manipulates the page, javascript interacts with HTML through events.

 3. What is an event listener?

+   An event listener is a specific action that javascript code is listening for.
+When that action occurs, the event handler callback function fires and something happens to a HTML DOM object.

 4. Why would we convert a NodeList into an Array?

+   We would convert a NodeList into an Array because a NodeList only has access to the .forEach() javascript method, while arrays have access to all of the array methods.
+So, we would want to convert the NodeList to an Array to access all of those methods.

 5. What is a component?

+   A component is a javascript function that is independent and reusable.
+A component always returns a HTML tree at the end of the function.
+This HTML tree structure can be appended or prepended to any HTML element on the DOM for the webpage.